List of content you will read in this article:

-- Navigate to Remote Control tab and select Console Redirection.
+Step 2: Navigate to the Remote Control tab and select Console Redirection.

-- Click on Plug In and then click OK to mount the virtual drive.
+Step 8: Click on Plug-In and then click OK to mount the virtual drive.
 The setup is now complete.

 If you found this article useful, leave a comment, and share it so others can find it easier.
 We are also open to suggestions on what articles we should write next.